The mysterious wave of deaths of Russian oligarchs

 What is striking about the 2022 incidents is that none of the dead oligarchs were known to have made critical public comments about the invasion of Ukraine.
 At the same time, none of them were on the international sanctions lists drawn up after the invasion.

-A recent text posted on social media by the Warsaw Institut, a Polish think tank specializing in Russia and security policy, claimed that both Russian police and Gazprom security services quickly launched investigations into the locations of the killings that took place in Russia.
-“Possibly some people linked to the Kremlin are now trying to cover up traces of fraud in state-owned companies,” the institute says.
+A text recently published on social media by the Warsaw Institut, a think tank A Polish specialist in Russia and security policy, said that both Russian police and Gazprom security services quickly launched investigations into the places of the killings that took place in Russia.
+“Possibly some people connected to the Kremlin are now trying to cover up traces of fraud in state-owned companies,” says the institute.

 There is no evidence to support this theory or about third-party involvement.
 And so, in the case of Serguei Protosenya, Spanish police continue to assume that the deaths were homicide followed by suicide.
 However, Fedor Protosenya does not believe this was the case.
 “My father is not a murderer,” he told several British media outlets.